 Now let us look at the materials used.

-The usual outdoor rollerblades sport PU (polyurethane) wheels which is seen in most skates and skateboards.
+The usual outdoor rollerblades sport PU (polyurethane) wheels are seen in most skates and skateboards.
 It is a great material of choice since it offers more resistance to wear and tear than traditional rubber.

 Speaking of rubber, that is what is used in the off-road counterparts!